 Every log entry has one of three statuses:Success (Green)

-When an action fails, the log entry includes a specific error message:- “SMS delivery failed: Fan does not have SMS opt-in” — The fan has not opted in to SMS.
-The message was not sent.
+- “SMS delivery failed: Fan does not have SMS opt-in” — The fan has not opted in to SMS

-- “Instagram DM failed: 24-hour messaging window expired” — The fan’s last Instagram interaction was more than 24 hours ago.
+- “Instagram DM failed: 24-hour messaging window expired” — The fan’s last interaction was more than 24 hours ago

-- “SMS delivery failed: No provisioned phone number” — Your account does not have a Telnyx number set up.
+- “SMS delivery failed: No provisioned phone number” — Your account does not have an SMS number provisioned

 Details